neurologic/Comparative-Animal-Behavior/assessment-sum/assessment_understanding-behavior.md

 **Figure 4**: *The number of chucks in a male's call is correlated with its attractiveness to potential female mates (A)* ***and*** *the ability of predators to find and attack it (B).
 These two factors would be included as selective pressures in an evolutionary model of this communication system.*

-Interestingly, compared to urban frogs, frogs in urban environments tend to have **fewer predators** (in urban environments, noise polution negatively impacts the fitness of túngara frogs less than its predators).
+Interestingly, compared to rural frogs, frogs in urban environments tend to have **fewer predators** (in urban environments, noise polution negatively impacts the fitness of túngara frogs less than its predators).

-Use all of this introductory information from research on túngara frogs to answer **Q10-Q17**.
+Use all of this introductory information from research on túngara frogs to answer **Q11-Q16**.

 ---